-All of the motorcades begin near Guest Relations at the park entrance, proceed down the street to the Chinese Theater and turn left, ending near the Jedi Training Academy stage.
-There isn't a specific schedule, nor is there a set amount of time between the motorcades.
-They can appear at any time!
-Don't worry if you catch the end of one ... the motorcades hoppen often throughout the day.
-Our best advice is to listen for any sudden music changes, because that usually means the characters are on their way.
+Both of the motorcades begin near Guest Relations at the park entrance, proceed down the street to the Chinese Theater and turn left, ending near the Jedi Training Academy stage.
+You can now find the times when the motorcades will appear in the My Disney Experience app!
+Don't worry if you catch the end of one ... the motorcades hoppen often throughout the day, though the Mickey & Friends Motorcade usually only appears in the afternoon.
 Nothing can stop us now!
-If you have some time to spare and can park yourself at a table along the route to enjoy a snack, you may catch a few motorcades in a row!

 Star Wars: Galaxy's Edge at Disney's Hollywood Studios